Galaxy phones power Samsung to record $5.2 billion profit

 MOBILE WARNING

 In a sign that high-end smartphones are where the mobile action, and money, is, Foxconn International Holdings (2038.HK) warned of a deepening first-half loss on weak orders.
-While its Taiwanese parent assembles iPads and iPhones, Foxconn International mainly puts together handsets for Motorola, Sony and others, indicating a wider gulf between high-end smartphones and other mobile devices.
+While Taiwanese parent Foxconn Technology Group assembles iPads and iPhones, Foxconn mainly assembles handsets for Motorola, Sony and others.

-Samsung, the world's top technology firm by revenue, is also outmuscling Japanese rivals in TVs and memory chips.
+Samsung, the world's top technology firm by revenue, has overtaken Nokia, the long-time global mobile phone leader, and is outmuscling Japanese rivals in TVs and memory chips.

+"Samsung's smartphone success in the first quarter was the flip-side of Nokia's disappointment," Matt Evans, CLSA analyst, said in a recent report.

-January-March operating profit nearly doubled to 5.85 trillion won and was up from 5.3 trillion won in the previous quarter, sending Samsung shares to a life high of 1.38 million won.
-The shares closed up 2.5 percent.
+January-March operating profit nearly doubled to 5.85 trillion won and was up from 5.3 trillion won in the previous quarter, sending Samsung shares up 2.9 percent to a record 1.38 million won.

 Samsung competes with Sony and LG Electronics (066570.KS) in TVs, Toshiba (6502.T) and SK hynix (000660.KS) in chips and LG Display (034220.KS) in flat screens.

-Samsung, the world's biggest TV maker, and local rival LG Electronics are among the few global TV manufacturers making money and winning market share on the back of sleek design, crisp displays and new technologies, such as 3D and organic light emitting display (OLED) sets.
-Sony, Panasonic (6752.T) and Sharp (6753.T), Japan's top TV firms, expect to have lost a combined $21 billion in the business year just ended.
+Samsung and its home rival LG Electronics are among the few global TV manufacturers making money and winning market share on the back of sleek design, crisp displays and new technologies, such as 3D and organic light emitting display (OLED) sets.
+Sony, Panasonic (6752.T) and Sharp (6753.T) expect to have lost a combined $21 billion in the business year just ended.

-Samsung will also merge its Samsung Display liquid crystal display (LCD) unit with its OLED production unit Samsung Mobile Display to create the world's biggest flat-screen producer.
-The new unit, which will also take in what is left of a dissolved LCD venture with Sony, will launch in July, and Samsung hopes it will shift focus from to OLED from LCD and maintain a lead over Japanese rivals.
+Samsung will also merge its Samsung Display liquid crystal display (LCD) unit with its OLED production unit Samsung Mobile Display.

-Samsung's OLED unit contributed around 400 billion won of profit in the first quarter, more than offsetting losses from the LCD operation.

 (Additional reporting by Hyunjoo Jin; Editing by Jonathan Hopfner, Richard Pullin and Ian Geoghegan)